 2. It Was Deemed The “Forbidden Island” Due To A Polio Epidemic

 There are various myths and legends as to why Niihau is named the “Forbidden Island,” the most popular being that you have to be invited by the Robinsons in order to visit.
-Though this is presently true -- minus a few exceptions (see below) -- this wasn’t the case when the name was originally construed.
+Though this is presently true — minus a few exceptions you will see below — this wasn’t the case when the name was originally construed.

-During a polio epidemic in the Hawaiian Islands in 1952, Niihau became known as the “Forbidden Island” since you had to have a doctor’s note to visit in order to prevent the spread of polio.
+During a 1952 polio epidemic in the Hawaiian Islands, Niihau became known as the “Forbidden Island” since you had to have a doctor’s note to visit in order to prevent the spread of polio.

 3. It Epitomizes A Nearly Forgotten Past

 While some may consider it a modern-day nightmare and others view it as a peaceful utopian society, Niihau has rejected the use of today’s technologies and survives without electricity, running water, internet, shops, restaurants, paved roads, cars, or hotels.

 Electricity on the Forbidden Island is produced by the sun or a generator, as opposed to an electric utility.
 There are few to no cars on the island, and most people get around by bike or on foot.